Which Controller Upgrades Do I Actually Need?

 This guide breaks down grip styles, comfort, and why some players prefer buttons.

-Most common FPS mapping
+Common FPS mapping

 Start simple: jump + crouch/slide on the rear.
 Build muscle memory for a week.

 Some upgrades are not about raw performance.
 They are about making the controller feel crisp and premium.
-If you hate mushy buttons, this is where you look.

 Mouse click ABXY buttons

-Speed upgrades (reality check)
+Speed upgrades reality check

 If you are buying clicks for performance, read this first so you are not disappointed.

-Trust point:
+Trust point

 If you have drift or poor control, feel upgrades should not be your first spend.
 Fix control first, then chase clicks.

-Path 1 - Simple (best value)
+Path 1 - Simple

 • Optional: shorter trigger pull / stops

-Path 2 - Balanced (most people)
+Path 2 - Balanced

 Best all-round FPS upgrade plan.

-• Upgraded sticks (Hall or TMR)
+• Upgraded sticks

 • Digital click triggers or shorter travel

-Path 3 - Full (premium build)
+Path 3 - Full

-Best if you want the full "pro spec" feel.
+Best if you want the full pro spec feel.

 • TMR sticks